systemsnmr/ivtnmr/README.md

 9. Start experiment series (`qumulti ##-##`).

 <a name="data_processing"></a>
-### (D) Data processing (>= 1 hour per sample)
+### (C) Data processing (>= 1 hour per sample)

+TopSpin may show errors "Can't display data" or "NullPointerExceptions" during execution of the below automated python scripts.
+In most cases these two errors can be ignored.
+The log/comments of these script operations are output into TopSpin shell/console window and also into processing.log file inside the project directory.

 1. Sort experiments: `sort.py`.
 This script sorts data by experiment type, adds rough experiment time to the title, creates cara repository with linked 2DHN spectra and `integr_datasets_31P.txt` file for 31P integration.
 See script header for details.
 For auto-generation of cara repository, two fragments of final repository (`180917_INx_blank_1top.cara`, `180917_INx_blank_2bottom.cara`) need to be present in the py/user directory.

 2. For quick visualization / comparison of data in TopSpin - see helper scripts: `res.py` (reading data by giving only parts of dataset name), `md.py` (overlaying series), `zim.py` and `zh33.py` (zooming on specific regions of spectra).

-2. Except for 31P spectra - the phases of 1D1H, 1D1H-iminos and 2DHN spectra need to be detemined manually for optimal results.
-For 1D1H and 2DHN - ideally the common phase for time-resolved series is determined not on the first (time0) spectrum, but on the second spectrum - one after T7 addition.
+3. Except for 31P spectra - the phases of 1D1H, 1D1H-iminos and 2DHN spectra need to be detemined manually for optimal results.
+For 1D1H and 2DHN - ideally the common phase for time-resolved series is determined not on the first (time0) spectrum, but on the second ("time1") spectrum - after T7 addition.
 One might want to check the phases of 2DHN and 1D1H time0 spectra then (these might be slightly different from "time1" spectra).

+4. Automated processing of all spectra is done by `inproc2.py` - see its header for details.

+5. If using "manual" processing:
-3. Process 1D31P:
+  * 1D31P:
     - `qumulti 5000-5500`
     - example of processing command (check only SR corrections, in our setup phase seems determined robustly enough by `apks` routine):
-  `SR -139; si 64k; wdw EM; lb 2; efp; apks; absf1 14; absf2 -26; absg 5; absn`
+    - `SR -139; si 64k; wdw EM; lb 2; efp; apks; absf1 14; absf2 -26; absg 5; absn`

+  * 2DHN:
+      - `qumulti 4000-4500`
+      - example of processing command (check phase, SR corrections, STSI/STSR for the dimensions of the final spectrum, etc):
+      - `2 sr -26.41; 1 sr -2.676; 2 phc0 -264.203; 2 phc1 0; 2 si 8k; 1 si 512; 2 STSI 2214; 2 STSR 1512; 1 stsi 0; 1 stsr 0; 2 absf1 11; 2 absf2 5.5; 1 absf1 200; 1 absf2 80; absg 5; xfb n nc_proc 7; abs2; abs1`

-4. Integrate: TopSpin `intser` command, pointing to the `integr_datasets_31P.txt` as the list of spectra to integrate (it should be created by `sort.py` in the dataset folder).
+6. Integrate: TopSpin `intser` command, pointing to the `integr_datasets_31P.txt` as the list of spectra to integrate (it should be created by `sort.py` in the dataset folder).
 Use default settings for integration - the calibration of integrals to internal NTP signal happens later during analysis.
   - Integration regions we use:
   ```
   #   3.4714285714285715  1.5571428571428572   -- PO4